UniversalDependencies/docs/_hyw/dep/advmod.md

 udver: '2'
 ---

-An adverbial modifier of a word is a (non-clausal) [adverb](ADV) or adverbial phrase that serves to modify predicate or a modifier word.
+An adverbial modifier of a word is a (non-clausal) [adverb](ADV) or adverbial phrase that serves to modify a predicate or a modifier word.

-Note that in the Armenian grammatical tradition, the term _adverbial modifier_ covers constituents that function like adverbs regardless whether they are realized by adverbs, adpositional phrases, or nouns in particular morphological [cases](Case).
+Note that in the Western Armenian grammatical tradition, the term _adverbial modifier_ covers constituents that function like adverbs regardless of whether they are realized by adverbs, adpositional phrases, or nouns in particular morphological [cases](Case).
 We differentiate adverbials realized as adverbs (`advmod`) and adverbials realized by noun phrases or adpositional phrases ([obl]()).

 A limited set of adverbs can also modify nominals.
-The [advmod:emph]() relation has to be used in such cases.
+When such an adverb functions as an emphatic modifier of a nominal, the [advmod:emph]() relation is used.

 ~~~ conllu
 # visual-style 5 3 advmod color:blue